sagemath/sage-archive-2023-02-01/src/doc/en/developer/advanced_git.rst

     # Note that empty commits are commented out

 To only use commit B, we delete the first and third line.
-Then save and edit your favorite editor, and your branch now consists only of the B commit.
+Then save and quit your editor, and your branch now consists only of the B commit.

 You still have to delete the B commit from the first branch, so you would go back (``git checkout first_branch``) and then run the same